 Valentine’s Day isn’t just for lovers.
 It’s a holiday that businesses can cash in on as well.
-According to Bloomberg, Americans spend an estimated total of $19.6 billion on the holiday.
-And that isn’t just limited to candy and flowers–businesses selling all kinds of products and services offer sweet deals that customers simply can’t refuse.
+According to the National Retail Foundation, Americans were estimated to spend a total of $21.8 billion on the holiday in 2021.
+And that isn’t just limited to candy and flowers--businesses selling all kinds of products and services offer sweet deals that customers simply can’t refuse.
 But how do you get past all the Valentine’s Day noise to reach the heart of your audience?

 Here are a few ways to use video to sweeten the deal for customers: